GabeStah/Airbrake.io/Exceptions/JavaScript/TypeError/x Is Not a Function/text.md

 __META DESCRIPTION__

-A closer look at the "x" Is Not a Function TypeError within JavaScript, including a handful of functional code examples.
+A closer look at the X Is Not a Function TypeError within JavaScript, including a handful of functional code examples.

 ---